-Clearing advice for international students
+Clearing advice for international and EU students

 Clearing allows students who've got their results but haven't yet got a university place to find a course that suits them.
 You can use Clearing to find one of the thousands of unallocated places at UK universities.

 Yes, Clearing can be used by non-UK students.
 International students are eligible if they've:

 - Applied through UCAS at an earlier stage (including after 30 June)

 - Been rejected by their firm and insurance choices

 - Applied to a course before 30 June but weren't made an offer

 - Qualified academically for a firm or insurance offer but decided not to take it up